► Facelifted 2024 Volvo XC90

 Volvo XC90 hybrid review: verdict

 The XC90 is fundamentally a very fine SUV that is ageing well, and the hybrid powertrain has much to recommend it, not least the tax breaks afforded by its miserly CO2 outputs.
-And the newly bumped 449bhp combined outputs mean it’s got performance not far off what you might have found in a V8 SUV a decade-and-a-bit ago.
+And the newly bumped 448bhp combined outputs mean it’s got performance not far off what you might have found in a V8 SUV a decade-and-a-bit ago.
+The 2024 tweaks aren’t substantial but they serve well in freshening up Volvo’s halo family SUV model.

 However, for most people a diesel-engined Volvo XC90 delivers comparable, if not superior, economy, particularly if the battery’s never charged from the grid (50% of its existing PHEV owners don’t plug in, according to Volvo!) but the T8’s potential for both lunging bouts of acceleration and silent electric running is hugely attractive.
 Much like the car itself.